9 Amazing Benefits of Dental Implants You Need to Know

 What Are Dental Implants?

-Dental implants are artificial tooth roots made typically of titanium, surgically placed into the jawbone to support a crown, bridge, or denture.
+They are artificial tooth roots made typically of titanium, surgically placed into the jawbone to support a crown, bridge, or denture.
 Over time, the implant fuses with the bone through a process called osseointegration, providing unmatched stability and durability.

 Unlike traditional dentures, dental implants do not shift or slip, and they help maintain bone density and facial structure.